 - Raw Carrots

 Both extrinsic and intrinsic discoloration are caused by the same things.
 When beginning to restore the whiteness of your teeth, it is important to not add further to the problem.
-Here are different culprits of tooth discoloration, that you should avoid (if possible) if you want whiter teeth.
-It is the simplest, yet perhaps most difficult part of teeth whitening.
+Here are different culprits of tooth discoloration that you should avoid (if possible) if you want whiter teeth.
+It is the simplest yet perhaps the most difficult part of teeth whitening.

 - Foods like coffee, tea, cola, wine, cherries, blueberries, and potatoes.